nypublicradio/nypr-fastboot/README.md

 In the project that imports this library, make sure to include the `sentryDSN` parameter when initializing the fastboot server.
 Best practices around this are to set `sentryDSN` to an environment variable which can be configured at deployment time.

 ## Statsd
 Statsd is a metrics collection and aggregation agent that can plug into a number of backends.
 We use it to send application metrics to our graphite backend.
-The collector is installed on the same machine that graphite runs on, and the client responsible for generating and sending metrics is included as a middleware here.
-The source code can be found here: https://github.com/uber/express-statsd
+The collector is installed on the same machine that graphite runs on, and the client responsible for generating and sending metrics is included as a middleware in the lib directory.

 The `env` and `serviceName` parameters passed into the fastboot constructor are used to namespace the metrics being sent to statsd.
 Examples of these parameters are `env: 'demo'` and `serviceName: 'wnyc-studios-web-client'`.
+Passing in these parameters will produce a metric with the following name `stats.demo.wnyc-studios-web-client.<metric_type>.<metric_name>`.